 - Acclaimed Flop: She wrote a detective novel called The Cuckoo's Calling under the pen name Robert Galbraith that received strong reviews but only sold about 1,500 copies.
 However, sales increased sharply after the author's true identity was revealed.

 - Adam Westing: Mildly in her brief appearance on The Simpsons.
-To date, this is the only time Rowling has played herself in any fictional context, granted it was just two lines.note Lisa: Can you tell me what happens at the end of the series?
+To date, this is the only time Rowling has played herself in any fictional context (and it was just two lines).note Lisa: You've turned a generation of kids onto reading.